cheery/lever/README.md

 ## Unfinished tasks

- THE NEXT TASK: Implement documentation names.
+ THE NEXT TASK: Drop varargs, remove overloadable call

-Consider what the format should be for 'binary_operator' and 'get_coercion_function_type'...
+Consider what the behavior should be for 'binary_operator' and 'get_coercion_function_type'...

-Add immutable constructs, but provide them such that they don't cause much ado.
+See whether the call site handling can be simplified.

-Consider dropping varargs.
+Add immutable constructs, but provide them such that they don't cause much ado. (operation for setattr as key, for example.)

 Tune pattern matchers usable without case construct.